How to Write Cause and Effect Essays

-- Anticipate reader’s objections or preferred causes and show how your ideas are better:
+- Anticipate the reader’s objections or preferred reasons and show how your ideas are better.

-- Titles: Use the title to present your point of view, or you can use the cause question for your title.
+- Titles: Use the title to present your point of view or use the cause question.

-- Topic Sentences: Each cause you suggest should be able to be stated in a single sentence.
-These will be the topic sentences of your body.
-Usually, you will have three or more reasons why the reader should accept your cause, these will be your piece of evidence or support for that topic sentence.
+- Topic Sentences: Each cause you suggest should be stated in a single sentence.
+These will be the topic sentences for each of body paragraphs.
+Usually, you will have three or more reasons why the reader should accept your cause.
+These will be your piece of evidence or support for that topic sentence.

-- Thesis: If your instructor wants you to have a thesis sentence, then you can state all of these briefly in one sentence first.
+- Thesis: If your instructor wants you to have a thesis sentence, then you can state all of these briefly in one sentence at the beginning.
 (Example: The main causes of the Civil War were: cultural differences between the industrialized North and agricultural South, the Fugitive Slave Act of 1850, and the publication of Uncle Tom's Cabin).

-- Choosing Cause Ideas: Don’t have your causes (or effects) be too obvious.
-Your paper should have interesting causes/effects which the reader would not automatically think of when they hear about your subject.
+- Choosing Unique Ideas: Don’t have your causes (or effects) be too obvious.
+Your paper should have interesting ones that the reader would not automatically think of when they hear about your subject.
 However, if your causes are more familiar, you can make them interesting by giving some unique supporting examples or evidence.
 You do not have to prove your causes conclusively.

-- How to Support your Causes/Effects: Support each of these reasons with argument, examples, statistics, authorities or anecdote.
+- How to Support: Support each of these reasons with argument, examples, statistics, authorities, or anecdote.
 To make your reasons seem plausible, connect them back to your position by using “if…then” reasoning.

-- Speculating About Causes: In a “speculating” about causes essay, the job is to guess, to “speculate,” about the possible causes for something and to make your guesses seem plausible.
-You don't have to prove them absolutely, but give enough evidence to make them seam possible.
+- Speculating About Causes: For this paper, the job is to guess the possible causes for something and to make your guesses seem plausible.
+You don't have to prove them absolutely, but give enough evidence to make them seem possible.

 More by this Author